AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems: Conclusion, Limitation, and Future Work

-We have presented \tool, a novel Monte Carlo Tree Search (MCTS) based Cube-and-Conquer (CnC) SAT solving technique.
-Using an informed exploration of the search space, our tool overcomes the limitations of both greedy (limited search resulting in sub-optimal cubes) and exhaustive approaches where the search cost can overwhelm any benefits derived from the computation of optimal cubes.
-The deductive reward signal employed by \tool offers a domain-agnostic metric for decision-making across diverse combinatorial problems.
-For example, we show experimental results on benchmarks from two different domains (the minimum KS and Ramsey problems) with a \parallelx speedup in parallel (and up to \sequentialx in sequential) CnC elapsed real time, demonstrating the efficacy of our method compared to the state-of-the-art March CnC solver.
-We also conduct ablation studies to confirm the effectiveness of the MCTS heuristic search in addressing the cubing problem.
-In the future, we plan to explore the use of deep learning-based MCTS techniques for the cubing problem to adapt and learn across different instances from the same problem class, thereby potentially leading to more efficient cubing strategies.
+In this paper we present \tool, a novel deductive feedback-based MCTS cubing solver.
+Using an informed exploration of the search space, our tool overcomes the limitations of both greedy (limited search resulting in sub-optimal cubes) and exhaustive approaches (search cost can overwhelm any benefits derived from the computation of optimal cubes).
+MCTS guided by deductive reward improves the search process for better decision-making across diverse combinatorial problems.
+Our approach effectively balances exploration and exploitation to generate high-quality cubes while keeping cubing overhead low.

+Our experimental results show substantial performance improvements over the state-of-the-art \march cubing solver.
+We show that in all cases, there is a speedup in elapsed real time ranging from \minspeedupx to \maxspeedupx, driven by improved cube-level behavior and scaling properties, on a 128 core machine across three challenging combinatorial benchmarks: the minimum Kochen--Specker problem, the Murty--Simon Conjecture, and the Ramsey problem.

+While \tool shows substantial performance improvements over existing cubing solvers such as \march, there remains room for further optimization.
+The current Python implementation relies on PySAT to invoke the underlying SAT solver for deductive rewards via BCP, which introduces additional overhead compared to C-based solvers like \march.
+Moreover, \tool may face scalability challenges on instances with very large number of variables to split on, where the increased branching factor can reduce the efficiency of MCTS exploration.

+Future work includes developing a C++ implementation of \tool to reduce runtime overhead and improve integration with SAT solvers.
+We also plan to explore deep learning–based MCTS techniques for cubing, with the goal of adapting across instances from the same problem class and learning more efficient cubing strategies.